akshayreddykotha/akshayreddykotha.github.io/_posts/2020-08-07-chipotle-item-analysis.md

 ---

-This is a short exploratory walk through of an extract of transaction data (with no customer id but just order id) of orders at Chipotle.
+This is short exploratory walk through of an extract of transaction data (with no customer id but just order id) of orders at Chipotle.
 Main components are about how are different items priced at this Mexican Grill Cuisine and what are the common add-ons that orders include while a food lover customizes the order.

 ```python